 He was released from prison in March 2019 and appeared on America’s Got Talent show in May 2020.
 His performance of “Don’t Let The Sun Go Down On Me” was incredibly powerful, as if the song was written for him.
 Mr. Williams described his loss of 37 years of his life in prison for something he did not do as “The Sun Coming Down On Me”.
 I cannot imagine such horrendous injustice, grief and loss.
 I cannot imagine enduring through such darkness.
 I cannot image how he can state that after being released from prison for something he did not do, he has no anger but forgiveness based on his faith.
 It is beyond conception how Mr. Williams maintained his faith and hope in such devastating circumstances.
 If I ever have the opportunity to interview Mr. Williams, I will ask if he ever felt abandoned by God, perhaps even for a moment?
 I will ask whether he experienced peace because he knew that he did nothing wrong?
 Did he ever have any moment of anger and hatred towards God to permit something like this to happen to him at such a tender age?
 I know hatred and anger towards God are taboo subjects.
 But if faith is based on relationship to the Divine Source, can there be space for both love of God and hate when things are too painful, just like in relationships with others?
 I read somewhere that in our walk with God, we can be honest with our feelings because He knows anyway.
 Honesty is a critical element in any relationship for deeper connection and intimacy..

 Interestingly, I was watching a commencement speech by Oprah Winfrey where she stated three important pieces of advice for life.
-Oprah’s three pieces of advice are:
+I am summarizing Oprah’s three pieces of advice:

-3. Doing the right thing will always bring peace of mind.
-(Motivation Madness You tube.com: Oprah Winfrey’s Life Advice Will Change Your Life.
+3. Do the right thing.
+(Critical to be aware of in life) (Motivation Madness You tube.com: Oprah Winfrey’s Life Advice Will Change Your Life.
 (March 1, 2018).

 These three points made by Oprah Winfrey gave me a lot to think about.
 In reading about Archie William’s experiences, he seemed to define himself according to his relationship with God, serve and nurture his body, mind and soul to come out of such terrible darkness and his knowledge that he did nothing wrong contributed to his peace.
 It again speaks to the power of truth.
 It affirms the Buddha’s quote “Three things cannot be long hidden: the sun, the moon and the truth”.
 Archie Williams’s story strikes me with awe and amazement in a way that I cannot express in words.
 I feel a warm smile in the depths of my heart regarding the victory of Archie Williams.
 In our current era, where media consultants are paid to “spin” stories, Mr. William’s testament highlights that truth matters.
 Character matters.
 Dignity matters.
 Goodness of the human spirit matters.
 Hope matters.
 Faith matters.
 Connection to the Divine Source matters.